 Both mergers and acquisitions can take months or even years and consist of hundreds of activities across both technology and the wider business leading up to its completion.
-Cutover’s Enterprise Change Management allows stakeholders and managers to have a complete view of the entire programme of scheduled changes, facilitating optimised event planning, progression tracking and course correction where required.
-With so many scheduled changes, visualisation is key to success.
+Cutover's Event view allows stakeholders and managers to have a complete view of the entire program of scheduled changes, facilitating optimized event planning, progression tracking and course correction where required.
+With so many scheduled changes, visualization is key to success.

 See our CEO Ky’s presentation about how delivering technology change is like managing a constant stream of delivery trucks.